Browser Not Supported.

 PrS.PrS.PrSCs

-Embryo asymmetry is defined at the primitive streak stage by positive and negative signals: activation of Nodal induces several transcription factors including Pitx2.
-In contrast, Lefty and Cer1 inhibit Nodal activity in the left side of the primitive streak.
-Cells migrate through the primitive streak to form the mesoderm.
-Cells that do not migrate, form the yolk sac and the chorion.
-The primitive streak elongates until the fourth week of development after which the primitive streak regresses and disappears in the sacrococcygeal region.
+Embryo asymmetry is defined at the primitive streak stage by positive and negative signals.
+During gastrulation, cells migrate through the primitive streak to form the definitive endoderm and then the mesoderm.
+Cells that do not migrate form the intraembryonic ectoderm.
+The primitive streak elongates until the fourth week of development, after which the primitive streak regresses and disappears in the sacrococcygeal region.

 Multiple Ancestors Single Ancestor No Descendants Develops from Part of Parent